lexiejferry/lexiejferry.github.io/3D_Map_AGISOFT/3D_Map_AGISOFT.md

 - **Project Goal:** To create a 3D map of a section of University of Maryland.

 - **Description:** This map shows a 3D Map of a section of Universtiy of Maryland Baltimore County created using Agisoft software.
 This map was created using aerial photos as part of an effort to create a 3D map of UMBC that encompasses the entire campus.
-Aerial photos were taken using tethered ballons and then uploaded into Agisoft PhotoScan Professional, where a point cloud was created and then textured to create thev 3D map.
+Aerial photos were taken using tethered ballons and then uploaded into Agisoft PhotoScan Professional, where a point cloud was created and then textured to create the 3D map.

 **MAP**